gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Persistent Secure Storage of Restart Key Context {#sec-considertation-storage}

-The Restart DTLS Key Context needs to be stored securely and persistent.
-Securely as access to this security context may enable an attacker to perform a restart, resulting a denial of service on the existing SCTP Association.
+The Restart DTLS Key Context needs to be stored securely and persistently.
+Securely as access to this security context may enable an attacker to perform a restart, resulting in a denial of service on the existing SCTP Association.
 It can also give the attacker access to the ULP.
 Thus the storage needs to provide at least as strong resistant against exfiltration as the main DTLS Key Context store.